Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

 SUMMARY: the best log lambda for the lasso model is between -2 to 0.02. this gives the best lambda as 0.196

-1.  ) Fit the optimal ridge and Lasso regression models and construct plots of the predicted ages (y ̂) vs. actual age (y).
+C.  ) Fit the optimal ridge and Lasso regression models and construct
+    plots of the predicted ages (y ̂) vs. actual age (y).
 Also find the correlation between y & y ̂ and the correlation squared.
 Note the correlation between y & y ̂ squared is the R-square for the model.